zackw/firefox-puppeteer/README.md

-If you use the stock client-side framework, which is mandatory for the initial message to the server and its reply, optional thereafter, all messages on the wire (after stripping the ØMQ framing) are JavaScript objects, JSON-formatted, UTF-8-coded, and deflate-compressed.
+If you use the stock client-side framework, which is mandatory for the initial message to the server and its reply, optional thereafter, all messages on the wire (after stripping the ØMQ framing) are JavaScript objects, JSON-formatted and UTF-8-coded.
 All client-generated messages have the general format

     { "client_id": string,
       "sequence":  non-negative integer,